awsdocs/aws-codebuild-user-guide/doc_source/triggers-edit.md

 # Edit AWS CodeBuild triggers<a name="triggers-edit"></a>

+## Edit AWS CodeBuild triggers \(console\)<a name="triggers-edit-console"></a>

 You can edit a trigger on a project to schedule a build once every hour, day, or week\.
 You can also edit a trigger to use a custom rule with an Amazon CloudWatch cron expression\.
 For example, using a cron expression, you can schedule a build at a specific time on every weekday\.
 For information about creating a trigger, see [Create AWS CodeBuild triggers](trigger-create.md)\.

 **To edit a trigger**